 For this First Friday in March, we’d like to highlight the excellent use of perspective by artists in our own community.
 These works present perspective beautifully, and, while each work is unique, each one reflects the artist’s conscious attention to perspective lines.

 To master the art of perspective in your own artwork takes practice and study.
-Learn the processes that will allow you to properly incorporate perspective in the new course, The Art and Science of Perspective, taught by classically-trained artist and architectural illustrator Jeff DiCicco.
+Learn the processes that will allow you to properly incorporate perspective into the new course, The Art and Science of Perspective, taught by classically-trained artist and architectural illustrator Jeff DiCicco.